-We’re hopeful this information has given you some great insight into making the perfect Cornicione pizza dough.
+We hope this information has given you great insight into making the perfect Cornicione pizza dough.

 And though your pizza recipe might come from the internet, always make slight adjustments to the salt and water to get the best results for taste and hydration texture.